Gender identity discrimination and vilification

 - aged care, hotels or rental properties.

-Under the Equal Opportunity Act, duty holders (such as employers, schools, and goods and service providers) have a positive duty to eliminate discrimination, sexual harassment and victimisation in these areas, as far as possible.
+Under the Equal Opportunity Act, duty holders like employers, schools, and goods and service providers have a positive duty to make sure you don’t face discrimination, sexual harassment and victimisation.

 It is also against the law to victimise a person, which means treat them badly, because they have made complaint about discrimination or helped someone else make a complaint.